Identifies common practices to be aware of when selling in this market, e.g., whether all sales material need to be in the local language.

 Limitations on Selling U.S. Products and Services

 New-to-market U.S. exporters in general do not face a more onerous trading environment than would be the case for other foreign market players.
-The same ascriptive government non-tariff barrier-based buying requirements affect all companies doing business in South Arica (the one tariff-based exception is the European Union that has the Economic Partnership Agreement, EPA with South Africa, commonly referred as a Free-Trade Agreement).
+The same ascriptive government non-tariff barrier-based buying requirements affect all companies doing business in South Arica (exceptions are the European Union and the United Kingdom which have Economic Partnership Agreements with South Africa, commonly referred as a Free-Trade Agreement).
 The self-evident alternative for most foreign entities has been to team up with qualified local importer-resellers and service providers who act as the prime contractor to the South African Government and other large economic partners.